BlackFoX1991/Symvl/README.md

 Rust has all the features of C++ and offers more secure memory management, which is the main reason why I choose it over C++.
 Although there are some differences between the two, such as C++ being faster at compiling and Rust having better framework support, Rust is still the better choice for backend programming/scripting.
 Variables, functions, objects, and everything else need a safe memory management system, which Rust provides.
 It doesn't mean C++ is bad, but for my purposes, Rust is the better option.

-# Current Progress of the C++ Concept ( edited 12.03.2023 )
+# Current Progress of the C++ Concept

-[ Please notice : I will write the Concept in C++ instead of C# after some Time of overthinking. ] Currently, I am working on the abstract syntax tree (AST) in combination with the parser.
-It involves a significant amount of classes and statement nodes.
-My plan is to release the first beta version of Symvl in the next 2 or 3 months.
+	12.03.2023 -> Development in C# stopped, started with C++ instead.
+		   -> new Grammer Concept has been written.
+		   -> Lexer and Syntax Tree Structures created.

+	Current Progress : 15%

 # A Example of Symvl / Lua Code ( edited 12.03.2023 , new Grammer )